-A Different Kind of Grief©: 90-minute in-person sessions once a week for six consecutive weeks.
+A Different Kind of Grief©: 90-120 minute (up to two-hours) sessions once a week for six consecutive weeks via Zoom HIPPA compliant platform.
 Minimum commitment is 6 weeks.
-Meeting time and place to be determined.
+Meeting time to be determined.

-A Different Kind of Grief© is a six-week, in-person group where you can share your grief journey and challenges with up to six others individuals.
-This time together will include a check-in and educational materials specific to a traumatic loss and the lost of a loved from an addiction-related death.
+A Different Kind of Grief© is a six-week group where you can share your grief journey and challenges with up to six other individuals.

 Sobering and ruthlessly realistic, this book plumbs the depth of the destruction that addicts wreak on themselves, their loved ones, and our society.
 Englund is courageous, clearly taking on the myths of addiction and recovery—such as the idea addiction is a moral failing, rather than a chronic brain disorder.
 She is heartbreakingly generous in sharing truthful, compelling stories of her own beloved and torturous mother-child relationship in order to eradicate stigma and help others.
 Most importantly, this book offers hope.
 She writes: “23.5 million people in the U.S. are in long-term recovery.
 With the right kind of support, recovery from substance use disorder can be achieved for a lifetime.”
 Barely a year goes by that I don’t officiate at a funeral of someone who died from addiction.
 Our hearts are breaking.
 Englund aims to change this.